Visit Our Twitter for UpdatesFollow @uofdenver

 - The Centers for Disease Control, the Colorado Department of Health and Environment, and your healthcare provider are the best sources for up-to-date information on COVID-19, which is recognized to be highly contagious.
 Avoid close contact with people who are sick, don't touch your eyes, nose and mouth with unwashed hands, and clean your hands often with soap and water for at least 20 seconds.

-- The University has received reports of positive cases among some students and staff.
-No students on campus have reported they have been confirmed positive.
+- No students on campus have reported they have been confirmed positive.
 In each instance, we follow the advice of public health and medical professionals as to best practice responses.
 The University follows recommended notification protocols to those who may have had high-risk exposure.

-- We will be offering a very limited number of small, highly experiential courses in a face-to-face format, and we plan to reopen with face-to-face classes when we begin our fall quarter in mid-September.
+- We plan to reopen with face-to-face classes when we begin our fall quarter in mid-September.

 - The Undergraduate Admission office is open virtually.